Transporting the World, from New Zealand to New York

 MWH is committed to sustainable transport and provides a full range of consulting services for the design and delivery of busways, park-and-ride facilities, as well as bicycle and pedestrian strategies and infrastructure.

-- After years of flooding, Queensland authorities asked MWH to help reconnect the region’s damaged road system.
-In 2010, the significant rain events in the area resulted in flooding that caused major infrastructure damage.
-The program that MWH participated in was called TNRP, or Transport Network Reconstruction Program.
-In addition to the road repair for citizens, an immediate challenge was to make sure that the coal industry in the area could be restarted again.
+After years of flooding, Queensland, Australia authorities asked us to help reconnect the region’s damaged road system.
+Significant rain events in the area resulted in flooding that caused major infrastructure damage.
+In addition to the road repair we ensured that the coal industry in the area could be restarted again.

 - Project management, traffic modeling, transport planning and engineering design for the extensions to the Gold Coast Rapid Transit light rail project in the Gold Coast, Australia.